OthnielAD/TryHackMe/Dreaming/Dreaming.md

 ![Alt text](img/dreaming23.png)

 After a quick re-analysis of the **/opt/getDreams.py file**, I understood more about its functionality.
 In the for loop, it extracts the data from each row of the two columns of the **"dreams"** table.
 Then it creates a shell command using this data and executes it using the **"subprocess"** library.
 The resulting output of each command is then displayed on the screen.
-This led me to realize that by inserting a command such as **"/bin/sh"** or setting up a r**everse shell command** and then running the file from the **"death"** user's directory, it would be possible to get a shell as user **"death"**.
+This led me to realize that by inserting a command such as **"/bin/sh"** or setting up a **reverse shell command** and then running the file from the *"death"* user's directory, it would be possible to get a shell as user *"death"*.

 ![Alt text](img/dreaming24.png)

 ![Alt text](img/dreaming25.png)

 ![Alt text](img/dreaming26.png)

+Finally, I managed to log in as user *"death"* after retrieving his password from the getDreams.py file.
+Subsequently, I established an SSH connection using the credentials of *"death"*.
+However, switching to the *"morpheus"* user proved to be a complex challenge.
+Honestly, I spent a whole evening on this task without really succeeding, but this experience allowed me to acquire valuable knowledge.

 ![Alt text](img/dreaming27.png)